turbot/guardrails-docs/docs/getting-started/getting-started-aws/apply-quick-action/index.md

 ## Step 12: Review

-In this guide you increased the permissions scope for your cross account role, enabled Guardrails Quick Actions and used a Quick Action to change a bucket's versioning property.
+In this guide you added one permission to your cross-account role, enabled Guardrails Quick Actions, and used a Quick Action to change a bucket's versioning property.

 ## Next Steps